zhiwenh/delib/README.md

 ### Deploy contracts
 **delib.eth.deploy(contractName, args, options)**

 The addresses of your deployed contracts are saved in your project's `addresses/` folder.
-You can pass in an array of arguments for the constructor.
-The options parameter is optional.
-The promise returns an instance of the contract.
-You can use that instance to make method calls.
+Passing in an array for the constructor arguments is optional, however to pass in an options object you will need to pass in an empty arguments array.
+The promise returns an instance of the contract which you can use to make method calls.

-To deploy contract and call a method on the instance:
+To deploy a contract, estimate gas amount, and call a method on the instance:

 ```
 options = {
-  gas: 1000000,
-  value: 50 // wei
+  gas: 0 // Set gas at 0 to have it estimated for you
 }

 delib.eth.deploy('Test', [arg1, arg2, arg3], options)